Wisconsin's Rustic Roads

 Check online for up-to-date descriptions of all Rustic Roads.

-To find your way around, you'll want a Wisconsin DeLorme Atlas & Gazeteer, available from bookstores, sporting goods stores and Targets.
-They're invaluable to anyone who travels around the region and are listed at $19.95.
+To find your way around, you may want a Wisconsin DeLorme Atlas & Gazeteer, available from bookstores, sporting goods stores and Targets.

-If you have the 2004 edition, hang onto it; it shows the Rustic Roads, but the 2008 edition doesn't.
+If you have the 2004 edition, hang onto it; it shows the Rustic Roads.